b0494b0494/grpc-sample-minimal/README.md

     GRPC_SERVER_PORT=50051
     ```
     *Note: The `AUTH_TOKEN` is used for gRPC authentication. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, `S3_BUCKET_NAME`, and `LOCALSTACK_ENDPOINT` are for Localstack S3 integration. `GRPC_SERVER_PORT` defines the port the gRPC server listens on.*

+    **Azure Storage Emulator:** Azure Blob Storage configuration is handled automatically in `docker-compose.yml`.
+For production use, you would set:
+    - `AZURE_STORAGE_CONNECTION_STRING`: Connection string for real Azure Storage (when not using emulator)

-4.  **Build and Run with Docker Compose:** Execute the following command to build the Docker images and start the server, client, webapp, and localstack containers:
+4.  **Build and Run with Docker Compose:** Execute the following command to build the Docker images and start all services:
     ```bash
     docker-compose up --build
     ```

+    Or run in detached mode:
+    ```bash
+    docker-compose up --build -d
+    ```

-    You should see output from the `server`, `client`, and `localstack` services in your terminal.
+    You should see output from the `server`, `client`, and storage emulator services in your terminal.
 The `webapp` will be accessible via your browser.

+    **Storage Emulators:**
-    **Localstack:** The `localstack` service emulates AWS S3 locally.
+    - **Localstack:** The `localstack` service emulates AWS S3 locally.
 The server will attempt to create an S3 bucket named `grpc-sample-bucket` on startup.
+    - **fake-gcs:** The `fake-gcs` service emulates Google Cloud Storage locally.
+    - **Azurite:** The `azurite` service emulates Azure Blob Storage locally (runs on port 10000 for Blob service).

     **Example Client Output (from `client` service):**
     ```